karmaniverous/rrstack/.stan/system/stan.project.md

     - timeUnit: 'ms' | 's'
     - rules: RuleJson[]
     - timezone: TimeZoneId (branded, validated string)
-  - RRStackJson (serialized shape; flattened)
-    - extends RRStackOptionsNormalized
-    - version: string (current package version at serialization time)

 - JSON persistence
-  - toJson(): RRStackJson — writes version as a build-time injected constant; does not import package.json at runtime (browser-friendly).
+  - toJson(): RRStackOptions — writes version as a build-time injected constant; does not import package.json at runtime (browser-friendly).
-  - fromJson(json: RRStackJson): RRStack — validates and constructs; future version-based transforms live here; version is NOT stored on the instance.
+  - The constructor accepts RRStackOptions; version is ignored (reserved for future transforms).
+No RRStack.fromJson() API.

 Options, mutability, and setters

 - The instance exposes a single authoritative options object:
   - public readonly options: RRStackOptionsNormalized
   - options is normalized (defaults applied) and frozen.